-All the kids were standing in line waiting to go into their classroom, and a little boy walked up and started talking to to my son as if they had been friends for years.
+All the kids were standing in line waiting to go into their classroom.
+Amazingly, a little boy walked up and started talking to to my son as if they had been friends for years.
 Watching the two of them chit-chat put my mind at ease as my son walk in to his first day of middle school.
 I mean, it couldn’t have gotten anymore perfect than that.
 I was finally able to take that much needed sigh of relief.

 He spent the previous year in a special day class designed for kids with learning differences.
-The class was small with only 12 kids offering ample amounts of support and guidance.
-It was a class where I knew he would be safe, protected, and have the support and accommodations he needed.
+Thankfully, the class was small with only 12 kids offering ample amounts of support and guidance.
+It was a class where I knew he would be safe.
+He would be protected.
+Finally, he would have the support and accommodations he needed.
 You can understand why the thought of sending him to a large middle school felt like I was sending him to the wolves.
-Both the educators and staff assured me that he was ready for the transition to middle school, and deep down I knew he needed to go.
+To be fair, both the educators and staff assured me that he was ready for the transition to middle school.
+Deep down I knew he needed to go.
 “Knowing” something doesn’t make it any easier.
 I still worry.